12 best saucepan sets to inspire your inner chef

 Before buying, you’ll need to think about what type of pans are best suited to your needs.
 Aluminium is among the most common because it’s easy to clean and generally resistant to chipping and peeling.

 Many aluminium pans have an enamel coating on the outside and are non-stick on the inside.
 If you don’t mind forking out a bit extra, you might want to consider upgrading to hard-anodised aluminium pans, which have been electrochemically treated to give a hard finish that’s even more resistant to chips and scratches.
 Neither work on induction hobs, however.

-Stainless steel pans are also on the pricey side, but should last you a long time and they are dishwasher safe.
-On the downside, food can stick and you can get hot spots, although the addition of copper or aluminium layers sandwiched between the stainless steel layers can help.
+Stainless steel pans also have durability on their side and they happen to be dishwasher safe, as well as being immune to scratches or worse.
+But food can stick and you can get hot spots, although the addition of copper or aluminium layers sandwiched between the stainless steel layers can help.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps us to fund journalism across The Independent.

 Tefal Ingenio 13-piece set, stainless steel: £175, Amazon

 If you’re short on storage space but need a lot of pans, this versatile set (which is also available in non-stick and with different numbers of pans) will do you proud.
 Not only do the pans nest inside one another, but they have stackable lids and easily detachable handles that are really sturdy when clipped on – which can be easily transferred from one to the other when cooking.
 You can bung them in the oven up to 250C and they’re suitable for all hob types including induction and they can go in the dishwasher.
 With titanium bases to ensure they last you years, this is a practical option for big families, although the biggest isn’t huge so you might need to buy one or two extra jumbo pans to add to your collection.